Textile Study Tour:

 Norway and England

 Vesterheim’s tenth Textile Study Tour focuses on the textiles and traditions of the North Atlantic.
-Learn about weaving, knitting, spinning, embroidery, folk costumes, fashion, and contemporary design, while traveling through Yorkshire in England and Trøndelag county in Norway.
+Learn about weaving, knitting, spinning, embroidery, folk costumes, fashion, and contemporary design, while traveling through Yorkshire in England and through Trøndelag, Møre og Romsdal, and Vestland Counties in Norway.
 The tour will include the cities of London, York, Trondheim, and Bergen.
 You will meet artists, historians, and curators, while visiting studios, factories, museums, and historic sites.
 Try your hand at textile techniques and enjoy the company of other textile enthusiasts.

-Arrive in England at London’s Heathrow Airport in the early afternoon.
-Transfer to the hotel.
-Take an optional orientation walk with stops at the Marble Arch, beautiful Hyde Park, and the historic Selfridges department store.
-Welcome Dinner.
+In the late afternoon, take an optional orientation walk with stops at the Marble Arch, beautiful Hyde Park, and the historic Selfridges department store.
+The tour officially begins with a Welcome Dinner at the hotel.
 Two nights at Radisson Edwardian Sussex, London.

 In the afternoon, enjoy free time or walk to Hand & Lock.
 Since 1767, this business has created custom embroidery for the military, Royal Family, and finest fashion houses.
 We will tour the atelier and learn more about their specialty, goldwork.
 Lunch and dinner are on your own.

 Activity level: Walking and standing at museum, plus free time.
-Hand & Lock tour adds 2 miles plus standing and stairs.
+Hand & Lock tour adds two miles plus standing and stairs.

 We head north into Yorkshire.
 Founded by the Romans, this was the Viking Kingdom of Jorvik from 875 to 954.
 York Minster is England’s largest medieval cathedral and the largest Gothic cathedral in Northern Europe.
 In addition to spectacular architecture, there are stunning textiles, from a seventeenth-century Norwegian tapestry to paraments and vestments made today by the York Minster Broderers.
 Two nights at Best Western Dean Court Hotel, a renovated nineteenth-century clergy house.